 Saloma was born and raised in an Amish community in northeastern Ohio.
 “Lomie” as she was called then, longed for the freedom she only glimpsed in the “outside world.”
 When her formal education ended abruptly at the age of thirteen, she was devastated, yet she knew that the Amish rules were too deeply rooted to be broken.
 Bound by her desire for freedom and more formal education, Saloma left the only life she knew at age twenty to go to Vermont where she knew no one.

 Saloma reveled in her newfound freedom.
 She established a social life and began dating a young toymaker named David.
 Then one Friday night, a vanload of Amish arrived at her front door, bringing with them the forces that bound her to kin and culture.
 Saloma’s sense of having a choice over the direction of her life evaporated instantly.
 She returned, where she felt conflicted between loyalty to her parents and community, and her longing for the freedom she had tasted in Vermont.

 Saloma taught in an Amish school for two years before accepting the hand of love that the young toymaker offered her.
-When she finally decided to leave again, he drove to Ohio to bring her back to her beloved state of Vermont and all its freedom.
+When she finally decided to leave again, David drove to Ohio to bring her back to the state of Vermont and all its freedom.

 Photo credits: Landscape by Bruce Stambaugh, schoolhouse photo by Saloma Miller Furlong, Saloma at Smith College campus by Kerstin Martin, childhood portrait by Ohio School Pictures, Saloma in Vermont by David Furlong, portrait of Saloma by Kerstin Martin